privacypass/challenge-bypass-extension/docs/CONFIG.md

 status code is checked before a redemption is initiated, for Cloudflare this value is set to 403.
 That is, token redemptions can only occur after a HTTP response with status code 403 is received.
-For hCaptcha the code is 200, however only hCaptcha specific URLs are eligable for the spend.
+For hCaptcha the code is 200, however only hCaptcha specific URLs are eligible for the spend.

 #### config\["spending-restrictions"\]\["max-redirects"\]